MGP42/dotfiles/.config/polybar/README.md

 middle click to open htop sorted by ram<br>

 ### worskapces
+left click on Monitor to trigger the monitor setup script from bspwm (useful when connecting to another monitor)<br>
+right click on Monitor to kill polybar and run the start script again (useful when connecting to another monitor)<br>
 left click on desktop to switch to desktop

 ## Tinybar